insanity54/nanowrimo2017_practice/storynotes.md

 * Tanaka fights Marth, Marth is grossed out
 * Tsubasa-sensei saves the day
 * evil esper strikes again
-* Kaito warns Tsubasa that Marth's situation needs to be resolved soon
+* [x] Other pillars warn Tsubasa that Marth's situation needs to be resolved soon or Marth be executed.
+* [x] Tsubasa sets up a competition for all students who wish to join St. Ezreal’s Esperly order.
+  * [x] Tsubasa plans the event so that Marth will Astral Project many times, hoping to coax the EE to use one of Marth’s projections to proxy NoT.
-* Tsubasa sets up another trap, intentionally leaks info to Marth, hoping evil esper hears.
+  * [ ] Tsubasa sets up another trap, intentionally leaks info to Marth, hoping evil Esper hears.
-  * gives marth some freedom so marth will Astral project
+  * [ ] gives marth some freedom (training) so Marth will Astral project
 * Marth asks for a better room/bed because he may die in 2 weeks.
-  * [ ] Tsubasa says no, and that he shouldn’t give up and if he wins the competition he’ll get a better room *and* a special treat.
+  * [ ] Tubas says no, and that he shouldn’t give up and if he wins the competition he’ll get a better room *and* a special treat.
+* [ ] bath scene.
-* Marth does something stupid that attracts the Evil Esper (Nishi Hotaru)
+* [ ] Marth does something stupid that attracts the Evil Esper (Nishi Hotaru)
-* Evil Esper (EE) (Nishi Hotaru) reveals self to Marth, along with their team of Espers & their scheme
+* [ ] Evil Esper (EE) (Nishi Hotaru) reveals self to Marth, along with their team of Espers & their scheme
-  * One EE uses a difficult projection every day, storing it’s effect in a deck of place cards. this allows them to cast difficult projections rapid-fire during conflicts, but they run out of “ammo”
+  * [ ] One EE uses a difficult projection every day, storing it’s effect in a deck of place cards.
+This allows them to cast difficult projections rapid-fire during conflicts, but they run out of “ammo”
   *